marcunu/Shark_Attack/README.md

 * Is there any relation between the `activity` and the `attack`?
 Does the shark species or age affect the type of injury?

-* how many `researchers` there are and how much research they have carried out.
-Is there a shark attack specialist?

 * Are sharks more aggressive depending on the `time`?